cassetti/cassetti/README.md

 I hide liberally.
 If you're here because I hid your friend, usually it's because they were Komaeda (I fucking hate that guy) or another character/ship/source that upsets me.
 Sorry!

 I'm dissociative and sometimes my other parts front.
-If they do, SOMETIMES it'll say so in their name.
-It depends on who it is.
+You will never know if they are.

 I wander around a lot.
 Usually I chill at spawn, docks, or the PM corner when it's active.